 We pride ourselves in wanting to listen.
 Pop in anytime to talk to our nursing staff on reception.

-Pups are given primary inoculations against distemper, hepatitis, parvovirus and leptospirosis at ten and twelve weeks of age.
+Pups are given primary inoculations against distemper, hepatitis, parvovirus and leptospirosis at eight and ten weeks of age.
 Manufacturers recommend that a pup does not meet other dogs until one week after the completion of its primary inoculations.

 We are aware of the WSAVA guidelines on vaccination and will always make a risk assessment before vaccinating your adult pet.
 We need to know your locality, what diseases are prevalent and whether or not there is an outbreak e.g. of parvovirus.
 We will also make a judgment on vaccination depending on the age and health of your pet or whether or not your pet ever goes outside.
 Some vaccines we would always advise a yearly vaccination e.g. rabbit vaccines must be given every year to maintain immunity against myxomatosis.